StaafLab/SRIQ/README.md

 ## Data requirements

-The format your expression data should be in is:
+The format your fpkm normalized expression data should be in is:

 |    | Gene               |   TCGA-05-4384-01A |   TCGA-05-4390-01A |   TCGA-05-4396-01A |   TCGA-05-4405-01A |   TCGA-05-4410-01A |
 |---:|:-------------------|-------------------:|-------------------:|-------------------:|-------------------:|-------------------:|